 Clear, well-defined parking lot lines are essential for both aesthetics and functionality.
 They guide traffic, maximize space efficiency, ensure compliance with safety regulations, and create a professional appearance for your property.
 But over time, exposure to sunlight, rain, snow, and constant vehicle traffic causes these lines to fade and wear away.
 This raises an important question for property owners and managers: how often should you repaint your parking lot lines?

 The answer depends on several factors, but a general rule of thumb is every 1 to 2 years.
 Here’s a deeper look at what determines the ideal repainting schedule and why keeping your lot freshly marked matters.
+And if you need professional painting services, then make sure to consider hiring this Edmonton painting company.

 Factors That Affect Line Durability